stubbedev/srv/README.md

 ### Static Sites

-For directories without a `docker-compose.yml`, srv generates an nginx container that:
+For directories without a `docker-compose.yml` or PHP files, srv generates an nginx container that:

 - Serves HTML, CSS, JS, and other static files
 - Blocks sensitive files (`.env`, `.git`, `.htaccess`, etc.)